Spinal Cord Tumours

 • Progressive weakness of upper and lower limbs

-• Neck or back pain (especially along the spine, during the night).
-This pain is progressive and unrelated to activity, and is the most common symptom of spinal cord tumours.
+• Neck or back pain, (especially along the spine, which is typically worse at night, progressive, and unrelated to physical activity.
+This is the most common symptom of spinal cord tumours.

 • Decreased sensation, numbness or tingling in the body or limbs